ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

   go over each property in `properties` in array order
-    if the property is a resource-specific property and needs a sequence of S resources, the S resource ID(s) at the begining of `uses` are used to interpret the property
+    if the property is a resource-specific property and needs a sequence of S resources, the S resource ID(s) at the beginning of `uses` are used to interpret the property
-      the S resource ID(s) at the begining are removed from `uses`
+      the S resource ID(s) are removed from `uses`
 ```

 To simplify client verifying the `uses` rule, it is RECOMMENDED that
-a single resource-specific property is declared in each property map resource.
+a single resource-specific property is specified in `properties` in each property
+map resource.

 Note that according to [](#RFC7285), a legacy ALTO server with two network maps,
 with resource IDs `net1` and `net2`, could offer a single Endpoint Property Service